“If someday I die, though it may never happen, I hope that the people in the cafes in Figueres will say,

 ‘Dali has died, but not entirely.'” –Salvador Dali

 Salvador Dali is arguably the most famous and controversial artist of the 20th Century.
 His artwork is unforgettable and immensely popular.
-The Dali Museum in St. Petersburg, Florida holds the largest collection of his art outside Spain.
+The Dali Museum in St. Petersburg, Florida holds the most comprehensive collection of his art outside Spain.
 More than 2,100 works including 96 oil paintings richly present his entire career, making The Dali the only museum in the Southeast granted three stars by the Michelin Guide.
 The Dali has more visitors than any other museum in Florida.

 The new Dali Museum opened on January 11, 2011 following the successful completion of a $38 million capital campaign.
 Thanks to the generosity of our community, the City of St. Petersburg and the State of Florida, the dream for an architectural icon is now a reality.
 Dali’s amazing works of art finally have a home designed specifically for this collection.
 And the collection is secured on the third floor, protected from even a Category Five hurricane storm surge.